-To facilitate the procedure changes, AEMO proposed that Clause 7.8.9(e)(1) of the NER be removed.
-The existing rule provides that MSATS procedures must include provisions that enable an Incoming Retailer to nominate a MC to be appointed at a connection point.
-AEMO proposes that the appointment of metering roles be achieved following the completion of the customer transfer, via a separate change request.
+AEMO proposed that clause 7.8.9(e)(1) of the NER be removed.
+The provision states that MSATS procedures must include provisions that enable an 'Incoming Retailer' to nominate an MC to be appointed at a connection point.
+AEMO proposes that the appointment of metering roles be achieved following the completion of the customer transfer, via a separate change request, if option 1 is decided to be implemented.

-The rationale for this change, as outlined in the rule change request, is because:22
+The rationale for this change, as outlined in the rule change request, is because:

-- The existing role nomination in MSATS of a MC as part of the customer transfer process enables it to object and hence delay or suspend a customer transfer request from occurring.
+- The customer transfer design is likely to continue to evolve and the NER should provide AEMO with flexibility for the design of MSATS procedures, which are subject to rule consultation requirements. - The existing role nomination in MSATS of an MC as part of the customer transfer process enables it to object and hence delay or suspend a customer transfer request from occurring.
 As noted, objections suspend the proposed change request until the relevant objection is cleared or the change request is cancelled.
-For example, an MC may object because it does not agree to be appointed to a connection point. - The requirement in the NER can only be achieved in theory and not in practice. - The clause provides a level of technical detail and requirement that is unsuitable for the NER and likely to lead to inefficient processes and confusion, regardless of future design of procedures for customer transfers.
+For example, an MC may object because it does not agree to be appointed to a connection point.

-22 AEMO, Electricity Rule Change Proposal, Customer Transfers in the NEM, May 2019, p.10.
+AEMO, Electricity Rule Change Proposal, Customer Transfers in the NEM, May 2019, p.10.